rnikolaus/oracle-ant/README.md

 permissions.

 I tested this on Windows with Oracle XE.
-Use at your on risk
+Use at your own risk.